TunaUca/DSA210_Term_Project/README.md

 ### Interpretation

-The machine learning results support the earlier EDA findings.
+The machine learning results support the earlier EDA and hypothesis testing findings.

 Price and review score alone are not strong predictors of game popularity.
 Steam game popularity is likely influenced by more complex factors such as genre, marketing, brand recognition, community activity, and player trends.